 SPIN Server (s-server)

-The SPIN Server (s-server) is the cloud-hosted control plane responsible for:- Authentication & Authorization: User management and RBAC via Clerk
+- Authentication & Authorization: User management and RBAC via Clerk

 - Workspace Management: Organizing notebooks, connections, and permissions